 A well-priced two/three-course dinner menu offers a choice of six starters and six main courses, and is well constructed to include classics like steaks while also offering some less usual choices, such as quail and rabbit.

-The overall approach and cooking style reflects the chef’s experience – expect excellent breads (choice of four or five), a little pre-starter soup, dishes featuring different treatments of a main ingredient; the cooking may occasionally lack subtlety but is mainly good, and presentation is a plus, with shapely plates, nice garnishes, and slicks of this and that creating a special occasion ‘wouldn’t do this myself at home’ experience.
+The overall approach and cooking style reflects the chef’s experience – expect excellent breads (choice of four or five), a little pre-starter soup, dishes featuring different treatments of a main ingredient; the cooking is good, and presentation is a plus, with shapely plates, nice garnishes, and slicks of this and that creating a special occasion ‘wouldn’t do this myself at home’ experience.

 Desserts are a high point and may include ‘Jelly and ice cream’ - a novel twist on the childhood favourite, this home-made berry jelly pyramid is served with vanilla ice cream and some diced fresh berries; chocolate fondant – again very good – comes with ice cream and fresh raspberries.